gavalierm/amcef-todo-api/README.md

 ```

 ## Usage
-API use common RESP principes.
+API use common REST principes.

 ### Point /list
 For listing use GET method on '/list' endpoint instead of '/'.